 HIPAA's next security measure contains regulations on the techniques and technologies that should be used in all equipment, devices, and software that have confidential patient information.

 This rule requires that clinics, clinics, hospitals, and others have the minimum acceptable security employed in the technologies used to ensure the privacy of patient data inserted in it, while still being flexible enough that the companies that handle this information can decide which ones technologies best fit your work routine.

 "Having the technology, policies and procedures that protect electronic health information and control who has access to it".

-As for personal access, the healthcare facility may require passwords, PINs, a token, card, key, or even biometric recognition such as fingerprints, voice patterns, face or iris, depending on the needs of the facility.
-In the event of an emergency occurring on site, there must be ways to save information in the event of catastrophes.
-These procedures must be recorded and must be trained by the team, so that in the event of a real catastrophe everyone knows how to save patient information.
+As for personal access, the healthcare facility may require passwords, PINs, a token, card, key, or even biometric recognition such as fingerprints, voice patterns, face, or iris, depending on the needs of the facility.
+In the event of an emergency occurring on site, there must be ways to save information in event of catastrophes.
+These procedures must be recorded and must be trained by the team so that in the event of a real catastrophe everyone knows how to save patient information.

 Automatic logoff is another point that can help with data security, since it closes a user's section alone after the user stays a certain time without tampering with the system, making it impossible for unauthorized people to use and collect data they shouldn't have.
 Encrypted data is also an extra barrier against attacks and information theft.

 Within the protection of these data, there is also the question of integrity, which provides for the alteration and destruction of the information contained in the system used, and the health establishment must ensure that there are procedures that protect the data from any types of attacks.